 Relationships with Younger Children

 • They may take an interest in younger children and really enjoy making them laugh or playing with them.

-• Might build their favorite of something from their youth, such as a train track, for their baby brother
+• They might build their favorite of something from their youth, such as a train track, for their baby brother.

-• May help younger child, like buckling them into a carseat
+• They might help younger child, like buckling them into a carseat.

 • They might directly tell you they are studying you to learn how to be a good Mom.

 • They might become alarmed when they “close their eyes and see dots.”
 If the sun is coming through the window, they might notice the light “stays” with them, even if they close their eyes.

 • They might be totally enamored that when you turn the lights on or off that the color of the walls goes from dark to light.

 • They might notice shades of colors better, spontaneously noticing something is more of a greenish yellow than yellow.